harvestinghappiness/harvestinghappiness.github.io/_posts/2015-11-01-November-Newsletter.md

 nothing without our Guatemalan volunteers and cannot thank them enough for what they are doing.

-{% include figure.html src="santamariavolc.jpg" caption="Santa Maria, Guatemala" size="full" %}
+{% include figure.html src="santamariavolc.jpg" caption="Santa Maria, Guatemala" size="half" %}

 ###Our Volunteers